About Jennifer Turliuk

 - DJ‘d for Red Bull, some of Chile’s largest nightclubs, and 1 of the top 10 black tie events in the world (according to David Letterman)

-- Led launch of Tide Pods (biggest launch in 27 years on P&G Canada’s largest brand)
+- Led Procter & Gamble’s biggest launch in 27 years on P&G Canada’s largest brand

 - Wrote a play that was in Canada’s largest ten-minute play festival